pouchdb/pouchdb/docs/_guides/conflicts.md

 In this system, it is impossible for two documents to conflict, because the document `_id`s are just timestamps.
 Ledger transactions are recorded in the order they were made, and at the end of the day, you only need to do an `allDocs()` or `query()` operation to sum the result.

 The wisdom of this strategy can be expressed by the maxim: ["Accountants don't use erasers"](http://blogs.msdn.com/b/pathelland/archive/2007/06/14/accountants-don-t-use-erasers.aspx).
-Like a diligent accountant, your app can simply add new documents when you want to make a change, rather than going back and scrubbing out previous changes.
+Like a diligent accountant, your app can just add new documents when you want to make a change, rather than going back and scrubbing out previous changes.

 There is also a PouchDB plugin that implements this strategy: [delta-pouch](https://github.com/redgeoff/delta-pouch).